“You shouldn’t have buried me. I’m not dead.”

 Summary Capsule: The torch is passed to a new batch of Freddy fighters.

-Justin’s Review: At the beginning of Elm Street 4 there’s a character practicing his martial arts almost fanatically.
+Justin’s review: At the beginning of Elm Street 4 there’s a character practicing his martial arts almost fanatically.
 This is movie script lingo for “He’s going to use this on the bad guy in a similar, later scene”.
 Yet things are mostly the same in Freddyland.
-We’re back in the ‘burbs, and the other two survivors from Part 3 haven’t noticed that Kristen has changed from Patricia Arquette to some bland blonde chick.
-Fashion-wise, we’re reaching the height of the 80’s spiky-hair, scooter-driving, spandex-slapping crowd.
-But I assume the most important development of the series is that Freddy Krueger is brought back to life with the aid of flammable dog piss.
+We’re back in the ‘burbs, and the other two survivors from The Dream Warriors haven’t noticed that Kristen has changed from Patricia Arquette to a completely new person.
+Fashion-wise, we’re reaching the height of the ’80s spiky-hair, scooter-driving, spandex-slapping crowd.
+But I assume the most important development of the series is that Freddy Krueger is brought back to life with the aid of flammable dog urine.

 You heard me right.
-A dog pees fire on Freddy’s grave, and that’s enough excuse for one dead child murderer to come back and do what he does best: folk music.
+A dog pees fire on Freddy’s grave, and that’s enough excuse for one dead child murderer to come back and do what he does best: Serenade people with folk music.
 I feel really bad for all the characters in the Elm Street series, because their maximum life expectancy is two films, max.
-Unlike Scream, where the horror series revolves around the heroine instead of the villian, it’s basically useless to pull for reocurring characters.
+Unlike Scream, where the horror series revolves around the heroine instead of the villain, it’s basically useless to root for recurring characters in the Freddy movies.
 Remember the survivors of part 1?
 They’re killed in part 3.
 Remember the survivors of part 3?
 Slaughtered in part 4.
 Remember leg warmers?
 Shudder… wish I didn’t.

 Nightmare 4 is disasterously bad in a way that offends me, because it seems like there is so much potential here that just gets wasted.
 But the acting is horrendous, Harlin’s cinematic style doesn’t communicate any kind of thrills or carry emotional resonance, and the story is best described as “dull.”
 So instead of a horror classic, we get horror garbage.